Alternate Job Titles: Voice Communication Analyst IV, Voice Communications Analyst IV, Voice Telecommunications Analyst IV

 This chart describes the expected percentage of people who perform the job of Voice Communications Analyst IV that make less than that salary.
 For example 50% of the people who perform the job of Voice Communications Analyst IV are expected to make less than the median.

 Designs, reviews, analyzes, and maintains an organization's voice communications system.
 Makes suggestions to end users regarding voice communications software and hardware solutions, and offers support and troubleshooting.
 Ensures uninterrupted access to all voice telecommunication features, including voicemail, ACD or PBX systems.
 May research and recommend vendors.
 Reports on system specifications to support upgrades and to ensure proper integration.
 Coordinates upgrade schedules with internal or external programmers.
 May lead voice communications projects, or offer research support regarding budgeting requirements.
-May require a bachelor's degree in area of specialty and 6-8 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
+May require a bachelor's degree in area of specialty.
 May lead and directs the work of others.
-A wide degree of creativity and latitude is expected.
 Typically reports to a manager or head of a unit/department.
+Typically requires 7+ years of related experience.
+A specialist on complex technical and business matters.
+Work is highly independent.
+May assume a team lead role for the work group.
 View full job description